 But as my perspective on life and learning philosophy changes, I gravitate more towards natural, whole-life learning which is more like unschooling.
 As far as

 I like the approach of the Robinson curriculum.
 It is a self-teaching approach that focuses on the basics and provides an excellent education while still satisfying my desire for flexibility and natural learning.
+Well, I like any learning resources that include great, classic literature, critical thinking, and living by godly principles.

 So, for kindergarten there will be no boxed curriculum and no structured "school" days because life is learning.
 But, there will be lots and lots of great books and activities! :)